kawaiiDango/pano-scrobbler/README.md

 ### Features:

-- Supports phones, TVs, tablets, Chromebooks
+- Supports Android, Android TV, Windows and Linux
 - No ads ever
-- Scrobbles to Lastfm, Librefm, ListenBrainz, Maloja, Pleroma and other compatible services
+- Scrobbles to Lastfm, Librefm, ListenBrainz, Pleroma and other compatible services
 - \* Scrobble to a CSV or JSONL file locally
 - \* Interactive notification- view song info, edit, love, cancel, or block songs directly from the notification